RealRichi3/taskgenie/services/auth_service/README.md

-# taskgenie
+# Auth Service
 This is a simple API for managing authentication and authorization for your web application.
 It was built using Node.js with Typescript, Express, and MongoDB.

-## Getting Started
+It can be used as a standalone service or as a microservice in a microservice architecture.

 ### Prerequisites
 - Node.js
+- Typescript
 - MongoDB
 - Docker (optional)